 Acquia Cloud is built on Amazon AWS and thus inherits Infrastructure layer controls from Amazon.
 Separately, Amazon AWS has received FedRAMP authorization for the Infrastructure layer.

-Acquia enables US government agencies to achieve and sustain compliance with the Federal Information Security Management Act (FISMA).
-The Acquia platform has been evaluated by independent assessors for a variety of government systems as part of their system owners’ approval process.
-Numerous Federal organizations have successfully achieved security authorizations for systems hosted on AWS in accordance with the Risk Management Framework (RMF) process defined in NIST 800-37.
-Acquia's secure platform has helped federal agencies expand cloud computing use cases and deploy sensitive government data and applications in the cloud, while complying with the rigorous security requirements of federal standards.
+Acquia enables US government agencies to achieve and sustain compliance with FISMA.
+Numerous Federal organizations have successfully achieved security authorizations and made risk-based decisions to allow sites to be hosted on Acquia Cloud in accordance with the Risk Management Framework (RMF) process defined in the NIST Special Publication (SP) 800-37.
+Acquia's platform has helped federal agencies expand cloud computing use cases and deploy sensitive government data and applications in the cloud, while complying with the rigorous security requirements of federal standards.

-The CSA is a not-for-profit organization with a mission to promote the use of best practices for providing security assurance within Cloud Computing and to provide education on the uses of Cloud Computing to help secure all other forms of computing.
+The Cloud Security Alliance (CSA) is a not-for-profit organization with a mission to promote the use of best practices for providing security assurance within Cloud Computing and to provide education on the uses of Cloud Computing to help secure all other forms of computing.
 The CSA is led by a broad coalition of industry practitioners, corporations, associations, and other key stakeholders.

-CSA's STAR is a free, publicly accessible registry that documents the security controls provided by cloud computing offerings, thereby helping organizations assess the security of cloud providers they currently use or are considering contracting with.
+CSA's Security, Trust and Assurance Registry (STAR) is a free, publicly accessible registry that documents the security controls provided by cloud computing offerings, thereby helping organizations assess the security of cloud providers they currently use or are considering contracting with.
 Acquia has completed and published its Consensus Assessments Initiative Questionnaire (CAIQ), which provides industry-accepted ways to document the security controls in our PaaS (platform as a service) offering.
 The CAIQ provides a set of over 140 questions that a cloud consumer and cloud auditor may wish to ask of a cloud provider.